Fridolin von Senger und Etterlin: World War II

 Senger took part in the Battle of France in 1940.
 In October 1942, he was given command of the 17th Panzer Division in Southern Russia.
 In June 1943, during the Battle of Sicily he was German Liaison Officer to the Italian 6th Army (General Alfredo Guzzoni), and commanded the German units on the island until 17 July 1943 when General Hans-Valentin Hube assumed control of all Axis troops on the island.
 In August 1943, Senger took command of the German forces on the islands of Sardinia and Corsica.
 He conducted the evacuation when the German positions became untenable.
 On 8 October 1943 he received the command of the XIV Panzer Corps in Italy.

 During the Battle of Monte Cassino, Senger fought at the Gustav Line, which included Monte Cassino.
 The German position was only broken by the Allies in May 1944.

+Senger at the presence of gen. Clark, with his pistol still in his holster.

 When the German forces in Italy surrendered 4 May 1945, General Heinrich von Vietinghoff feared Italian partisans would attempt to kill him if he made the trip to the Allied headquarters in Florence, so he sent Senger in his place.
 Senger came close to being killed by partisans himself on the journey had not a group of American officers intervened.
 After presenting himself to General Mark W. Clark and asking for orders, he was about to depart when a reporter noticed Senger still had his pistol in his holster.
 Clark called him back and ordered Senger, "Get rid of that gun."
 Senger removed his belt and flung it at the base of a tree.